NehalSinghal/beautifulmindmaps/cooking.md

   - Constraint: No tomatoes
   - No garlic used.
   - 3 potatoes, 1 onion, 1 capsicum, a big piece of bottle guard
-  - Chaunk: Jeera, Methi seeds, Saunf, Heeng
+  - Chhaunk: Jeera, Methi seeds, Saunf, Heeng

 ### 2021-06-30

-Choley in cooker in one go MFT
+Chholey in cooker in one go MFT

-  - Chaunk in cooker first: Saunf, Heeng, Methi seeds, Dhaniya, Rai, Jeera, Tomato Onion Garlic paste
+  - Chhaunk in cooker first: Saunf, Heeng, Methi seeds, Dhaniya, Rai, Jeera, Tomato Onion Garlic paste
-  - Add whole day soaked Choley
+  - Add whole day soaked Chholey
   - Cook on low flame (5 whistles.
 I took remaining 2 whistles on high flame due to time shortage)

 And it's made!
-Boiling, Chaunk, etc need not be in different steps.
+Boiling, Chhaunk, etc need not be in different steps.
 Heavenly taste!

 ### 2021-07-14